Dugtri02/SFTandU/Pages/Auto Messages.md

-## **Auto Messages│`/automsg` **
+## Auto Messages│`/automsg`
--# Auto Messages are automated responses that are sent by the bot when a new thread is created in a forum channel.
+Auto Messages are automated responses that are sent by the bot when a new thread is created in a forum channel.
 This feature is particularly useful for providing immediate guidance, instructions, or resources to users when they create new posts.

 - When a user creates a new thread in a forum channel with Auto Messages enabled, the bot automatically sends the configured message as the first reply
 - Each forum channel can have one auto message